Knowledge-OTP/infra-web-app/src/components/znkExerciseStates/README.md

-Usage Instructions for InfraWebAppExerciseStateCtrl:
+Usage Instructions:
-- exercise data
+exercise state:
- injected as resolve.
+    exposing :
+        * exercsie controller: InfraWebAppExerciseStateCtrl
+        * exercise template: components/znkExerciseStates/templates/exercise.template.html
- should contain the following objects:
+    InfraWebAppExerciseStateCtrl expected exerciseDate object to be injected. exerciseDate should contain the following objects:
          * exerciseResult
          * exercise
          * headerTitle - title which appear on the left side of the header
          * headerExitAction - function which invoked once clicking on the header exit button